SirGFM/gfm-speedrun-overlay/cmd/mfh-overlay/README.md

 * Built-in timer (for those like me that don't like using LiveSplit)
 * Automatically shrinking text individually for fitting labels
     * Using this race as reference: https://www.twitch.tv/videos/344872865?collection=A4bL_e-gahV_JA
+* Custom GIAN2OOPA overlay, with a growing turtle in the background

+## Possible future features

 * Built-in SRL integration (mostly for weekly races, I guess...)
+* Mystery Tournament carrer title-card integration

 ## Usage